-A23: If you are a registered holder, then mail your completed and signed proxy card in the enclosed return envelope as soon as possible so that your shares may be represented at your special meeting.
+A23: Mail your completed and signed proxy card in the enclosed return envelope as soon as possible so that your shares may be represented at your special meeting.
 To assure that we obtain your vote, please vote as instructed on your proxy card even if you currently plan to attend your special meeting in person.
 In some cases, you may be able to exercise your proxy by telephone or the internet.
 See "Voting by Proxy" beginning on page 40.